-It is important that schools consider every report on a case-by-case basis as per paragraph 448.
+It is important that schools consider every report on a case-by-case basis as per paragraph 448 in KCSIE 24.
 When to inform the alleged perpetrator(s) will be a decision that should be carefully considered.
-Where a report is going to be made to children's social care and/or the police, then, as a general rule, the school should speak to the relevant agency and discuss next steps and how the alleged perpetrator(s) will be informed of the allegations.
+Where a report is going to be made to Children's Social Care and/or the Police, then, as a general rule, the school should speak to the relevant agency and discuss next steps and how the alleged perpetrator(s) will be informed of the allegations.
 However, as per general safeguarding principles, this does not and should not stop the school taking immediate action to safeguard their children, where required.